+Applicants typically have had at least one year of relevant work experience in the field of education.
 Applications are accepted on a rolling basis.
-However, in order to receive priority consideration for admission and scholarships, applications should be submitted by the priority deadline of the desired semester or session.
-Please contact the MED/MiT Director or the Office of Graduate Admissions for more information on application deadlines.
+However, in order to receive priority consideration for admission, applications should be submitted by the priority deadline of the desired semester or session.